9am-4:15pm CEST, Thursday 1 July, 2021

 If sustainability is to be a pillar of the global economic recovery, then the innovation and swift rollout of new electric charging solutions will form the bedrock of tomorrow’s energy landscape.
 Consumers used to three-minute fuel stops are demanding batteries which can be charged in minutes, not overnight, and they want access to that solution to be ubiquitous.
 Who is best-placed to ensure the switch to electric cars runs smoothly?

-Pekka Timonen, Mayor of Lahti, Finland, Green Capital 2021 (invited)
+Pekka Timonen, Mayor of Lahti, Finland, EU Green Capital 2021 in conversation with Tina McKenzie, Honorary Consul General of Finland in Belfast & CEO, Staffline Ireland

 The Future is Wood

-The developers and architects behind Europe’s rst timber skyscraper plan nothing less than a social and ecological paradigm shift.
+The developers and architects behind Europe’s first timber skyscraper plan nothing less than a social and ecological paradigm shift.

-Thomas Bestgen, Founder and Managing Partner, UTB, Berlin, Germany
+Thomas Bestgen, Founder and Managing Partner, UTB, Germany

 Small is Beautiful